rainestorme/auto-sh1mmer/README.md

 ### Booting the shim

-Grab your ChromeOS device and boot it into recovery mode.
+Grab your ChromeOS device (developer mode enabled with `dev_boot_usb` for booting an unsigned image like the one you just made) and boot it into recovery mode.
 This is done by holding `ESC` and `Refresh` (F3) and then pressing and holding the power button.
 Release it after a second or so.
 You should see a screen that looks like either of the following images:

 <img src="https://sh1mmer.me/assets/recover_black.png" alt="Recovery Mode (newer)" width="400"/>
 <img src="https://sh1mmer.me/assets/recover_white.png" alt="Recovery Mode (older)" width="400"/>